port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 In this step-by-step example, you will export your AWS `SNS topics` and `lambda functions` to Port.

-1. Create the following Port Blueprints:
+1. Create the following Port blueprints:

    - **Lambda** - will represent lambda functions from the AWS account;
    - **Topic** - will represent SNS topics from the AWS account.